Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Experiments

 \subsection{Results}

 We report the empirical coverage, i.e., the fraction of test points whose true location lies inside the prediction set, and the \emph{inefficiency}, defined as the average radius of the prediction sets $\Gamma_{\hat{\lambda}}(X)$, on the test samples.
+A larger inefficiency implies a more significant uncertainty on the position of the UE, which in turn affects the performance of location-based functionalities such as beamforming and resource allocation \cite{trevlakis2023localization}.
 Apart from RCPS (Section~\ref{Conventional}), and RCPS-PPI (Section~\ref{PPI}), we also consider a baseline semi-supervised (SS) scheme that uses both labeled and unlabeled data without any bias correction and directly applies RCPS on the combined data.

-Fig.~\ref{number_of_labeled} shows the coverage and inefficiency of each method as a function of the number of labeled calibration samples $n$.
+Fig.~\ref{number_of_labeled} shows the coverage and inefficiency versus the number of labeled calibration samples $n$.
 All methods maintain coverage at or above the $90\%$ target for the range of $n$ tested, but their set sizes differ considerably.
 With very few labeled samples, RCPS produces large prediction sets to meet the risk requirement, while incorporating unlabeled data can reduce the set size.
-For example, at $n=50$ labeled samples, RCPS-CPPI’s sets are about 30\% smaller in radius than those of RCPS.
+For example, at $n=50$ labeled samples, RCPS-CPPI’s sets are about 30\% smaller than those of RCPS.

 In Fig.~\ref{number_of_folds}, we examine the effect of the number of folds, $K$, on the performance of RCPS-CPPI.
 The total number of labeled and unlabeled calibration samples is fixed.
 We observe that RCPS-CPPI maintains valid coverage around the 90\% level for all values of $K$.
 Furthermore, the inefficiency tends to decrease as $K$ increases, since using more folds supports training the prediction model on a larger portion of the labeled data.
 The marginal gain from increasing $K$ diminishes once each model uses most of the data, e.g., beyond $K=5$ or $10$ in our experiments.
 Importantly, even for moderate values like $K=5$, RCPS-CPPI already provides a substantial improvement over the case $K=1$, which corresponds to RCPS-PPI.
 In practice, one can choose the number of folds, $K$, in a range that balances computational overhead with the benefits of increased training data per fold.
 Our results suggest that a small $K$ (e.g., 5) is often sufficient.